G-Kurup/cryptics-llm/README.md

 ## Results

 Two models were trained on cryptics and quiptics respectively.
-The quiptic dataset is much smaller, but has easier clues.
+The quiptic dataset is much smaller, but has "easier" clues.
 The cryptic dataset is much bigger, and has moderately difficult clues.
 1. The quiptic model achieved an accuracy of __just 6%__ on the quiptic test set.
 I did not bother with testing it on the cryptics dataset.
 2. The cryptic model achieved an accuracy of __18.4%__ on the cryptics test set and __13.7%__ on the quiptics test set.
 Training on more crossword clues clearly makes the model better at solving them.

-Notably, the cryptic model which is better at solving crosswords overall did worse on the easier quiptic crosswords.
+Notably, the cryptic model, which is better at solving crosswords overall, did worse on the easier quiptic crosswords.
 This makes sense as it was trained on a different distribution than the test distribution, but it is interesting that it struggled more with clues that are meant to be easier for humans.

 ## Training Plots: